kimx3129/emerald/about.md

 - Master of Science(MS) in *Data Science*, Depaul University, Chicago IL

 - Bachelor of Science(BS) in *Computer Science*, University of Minnesota - Twin Cities, Minneapolis MN

+## Volunteer Experiences

+### [1] Depaul University & Chicago Public Schools - Technical Specialist

+- Around 180 students from Chicago Public Schools in grades 3-8 came at Depaul to participate in 'Hour of Code' event.
+My job was to get the students to engage with coding and to interact with them.
+As a volunteer I was walking around the computer lab and help students if they are in difficulty or bored.
+'Hour of Code' event provides students the most fundamental Computer Science concepts of programming language with Minecraft and Angry Birds video games.
+Students played them and learned a basic snippet of coding rules.

+### [2] BLUE1647 - Instructor

+- Thanks to the sponsor from City of Chicago, Blue1647 launched the first CyberSecurity Hackathon in Chicago.
+Around 100 people from different fields were participated in that event and they were trying to approach diverse solutions based on different circumstances.
+My primary role was to help them in terms of front-end side (HTML, CSS) so that they can develop their own web-site to customers while explaining their innovative thought regarding CyberSecurity issues during the Hackathon.

+## Certifications

+- SCJP (Sun Certified Java Programmer)

+- SCWCD (Sun Certified Web Component Developer)

+- MOS Master (Microsoft Office Specialist)

+- IBM Certified Specialist - SPSS Statistics Level 1 v2